 Once I saw these babies in the supermarket yesterday I had to have them:

 Seriously, how huge are those?
-But because I had recently posted not one but two Brussels Sprouts recipes on my own site – one for an Easy Oven Braised and one for Maple Glazed with Prosciutto – I asked Kristen if she would be up for my next recipe here!
+But because I had recently posted not one but two Brussels Sprouts recipes on my own site – one for a Roasted Brussels Sprouts and Bacon and one for Maple Glazed with Prosciutto – I asked Kristen if she would be up for my next recipe here!

 One of my good friends is also a foodie like me and when she was here last time visiting and we were throwing down in the kitchen (she is the co-inventor of my Spicy Bacon Guacamole Dip), she mentioned something about an often-requested hot slaw made with shredded Brussel sprouts.
 From the supermarket, I texted her and she emailed me her recipe and I used it as a base for my own creation.The flavor of the bacon and the caraway seeds offsets the slight sweetness of the dijon and cranberry perfectly.
 Add in a little bit of blanched slivered almonds for a nice crunch in the soft slaw.

 When I first tasted it, I was surprised how un-Brussels-sprout-like tasting it was.
 It was amazingly delicious without having that typical taste associated with the wee baby cabbages which I think is what puts so many people off.
 I’d wager to say that even haters of the Brussels sprout might like this recipe!
 I even bet (now shhhh….this is our secret…) they wouldn’t even know if you didn’t tell them!

 Bacon Brussels Sprout Slaw with Cranberries and Almonds

 - 1 small-medium red onion, in thin slices